 This is my go-to Mediterranean salad dressing.
 I love this Dijon vinaigrette, because of it’s blend of tangy sweetness that works on just about any kind of vegetable salad.
 People seem to go nuts over this dressing and make it all the time.
 On Sunday, I will make this vinaigrette in a mason jar and use it all week.
 I refrigerate it, but other people I know leave it out.
 Whenever I need a quick salad dressing (or marinade), I just take it out of the fridge, give it a good shake and pour it on!

-This traditional Mediterranean salad dressing is one of my go-to recipes and can be made in 5 minutes.
+This is one of my favorite Mediterranean salad dressings that can be made in 5 minutes.
 It gets its traditional tang from a mix of red wine vinegar and lemon juice.
 I love this dressing on a salad with baby spinach or arugula, tomato, cucumber, red pepper, goat cheese and nuts (sesame, walnuts, almonds all work well).
 This dressing will last a few weeks refrigerated, but the quicker you use it, the better the taste!

 This is an extremely simple, healthy dip/dressing to make.
 Thick Greek yogurt, hearty tahini, fragrant lemon zest, pungent garlic, and a dash of sea salt all create a complex flavor with such minimal ingredients.
 Fresh, crunchy vegetables are great for dipping.
 Instead of buying dip for your next event, whip up this super simple and healthy dip.
 Your guests will be asking you for the recipe.